hsujeremy/tiramisu/README.md

 Why is this system called Tiramisu?
 I guess it sounds cool and is one of my favorite desserts.
 And it also rhymes with my name!

+## Design

+### Handling Multiple Clients

+Unlike other implementations of servers that can scale to process multiple clients, Tiramisu **does not** assign each process its own thread.
+Instead, Tiramisu makes use of Linux's `select()` system call, which allows the server to keep track of multiple socket descriptors simultaneously.

 ## How to Run

 ### Docker Setup